Strider Launches Agentic Operating System to Power Next Generation of Strategic Intelligence

 New intelligence operating system unifies intelligence delivery across Strider's products to transform complex global data into decision-ready insights

-LONDON, April 23, 2026 /PRNewswire/ -- Strider Technologies, Inc. ("Strider"), the leading provider of strategic intelligence, today announced the launch of its agentic operating system, a centralised intelligence orchestration layer that sits across Strider's data, models, and products, transforming how organisations access, interpret, and act on strategic intelligence.
+SALT LAKE CITY, April 23, 2026 /PRNewswire/ -- Strider Technologies, Inc. ("Strider"), the leading provider of strategic intelligence, today announced the launch of its agentic operating system, a centralized intelligence orchestration layer that sits across Strider's data, models, and products, transforming how organizations access, interpret, and act on strategic intelligence.

-Designed as an agentic data refinery built on Strider's proprietary data and analytical methodologies, the operating system continuously ingests, refines, and synthesises vast amounts of global, unstructured data into actionable, strategic intelligence across people, organisations, and networks.
+Designed as an agentic data refinery built on Strider's proprietary data and analytical methodologies, the operating system continuously ingests, refines, and synthesizes vast amounts of global, unstructured data into actionable, strategic intelligence across people, organizations, and networks.

 For Strider, this represents a shift from delivering intelligence as data to delivering intelligence as clear, structured, and decision-ready outputs.
 The new agentic operating system surfaces what matters, why it matters, and what action could be taken, enabling faster and more confident decision-making.

-"Strider's agentic operating system is the realisation of our vision to build the intelligence system organisations rely on to understand and navigate global competition," said Greg Levesque, CEO and Co-Founder of Strider.
-"In today's information age, data is a core factor of production alongside land, labour, and capital.
-By creating an agentic data refinery built upon our proprietary analytical methodologies, Strider OS is able to continually ingest global data and transform it into decision-ready strategic intelligence in real time for organisational leaders to act with clarity and confidence."
+"Strider's agentic operating system is the realization of our vision to build the intelligence system organizations rely on to understand and navigate global competition," said Greg Levesque, CEO and Co-Founder of Strider.
+"In today's information age, data is a core factor of production alongside land, labor, and capital.
+By creating an agentic data refinery built upon our proprietary analytical methodologies, Strider OS is able to continually ingest global data and transform it into decision-ready strategic intelligence in real time for organizational leaders to act with clarity and confidence."

-Strider OS is powered by Strider's global data foundation and AI-driven infrastructure, enabling access to billions of data points and synthesising them into prioritised, explainable insights.
+Strider OS is powered by Strider's global data foundation and AI-driven infrastructure, enabling access to billions of data points and synthesizing them into prioritized, explainable insights.
 The system is designed to reduce cognitive load for users while maintaining transparency through traceable sourcing and structured outputs.

 The launch also establishes the foundation for a new generation of AI-native capabilities and applications, expanding Strider's ability to support a broad range of economic security use cases across global industry, government, and academia.
 Importantly, Strider OS will also allow users across the spectrum—from beginner analysts to experienced intelligence professionals and power users—to use Strider's strategic intelligence platform in a simplified and intuitive way, with a workflow tailored to their specific needs.